FrankLawrence/Obsidian-Vault/Computer Programming/Computer Organization/Input-Output Organization.md

 > 2. Send character to `DISP_DATA`
 > 	1. clear `DOUT` flag
 > 	2. set new-data to 1
-> 3. Diaplay sets Ready to 0 and reads data from `DISP_DATA`
+> 3. Display sets Ready to 0 and reads data from `DISP_DATA`

 ## Serial Interface
 - connect processor to I/O devices that transmit data one bit at a time
 - parallel and serial format transformation: shift registers with parallel access capability
 - [[A serial interface.png]]
-- flags `SIN` and `SOUT` mantained by status and control block
+- flags `SIN` and `SOUT` maintained by status and control block
 - `SIN` set to 1 when new data loaded into `DATAIN` from shift register, and cleared when read by processor
 - `SOUT` set to 0 when processor writes new data into `DATAOUT`, and set to 1 when data transferred from `DATAOUT` to output shift register
 - double buffering used so the processor can read first character loaded into `DATAIN` from the shift registers before the second character from the serial transfer is loaded into the shift registers -> continuous stream of input data
-- timing information from transmitter to reciever must be encoded in data transmitted: asynchronous and synchronous transmission:
+- timing information from transmitter to receiver must be encoded in data transmitted: asynchronous and synchronous transmission:
 	- **Asynchronous Transmission**:
-		- Each charater is transmitted as a Start bit followed by 8 data bits and 1 or 2 Stop bits
+		- Each character is transmitted as a Start bit followed by 8 data bits and 1 or 2 Stop bits
 		- *start-stop transmission*: 1-to-0 transmission at start bit alerts receiver that data transmission is about to begin
 		- stop bit ensures that start bit of next character will be recognized
 		- line remains in 1 state until next character